ramonPaulAlvarez/csv_to_quiz/README.md

 ----------------------------------------
 ```
 question,answer,notes
-Are we experiencing the sixth mass extinction?,1,We have identified biodiversity loss that supports an extinction level event.
+Are we experiencing the sixth mass extinction?,true,We have identified biodiversity loss that supports an extinction level event.
 ```

 Usage